qiuchenglei/Agora-Android-Tutorial-1to1/README.en.md

 - The recommended way to integrate:

-Add the address which can integrate the Agora Video SDK automatically through JCenter in the property of the dependence of the "app / build.gradle":
+Add the address which can integrate the Agora Video SDK automatically through JCenter in the property of the dependence of the "app/build.gradle":
 ```
 compile 'io.agora.rtc:full-sdk:2.0.0'
 ```